-There are a trillion different questions that need to be answered before you decide on the right school or university for your studies abroad.
-Your million-dollar opportunity to get those questions answered is during the student interview.
+There are a trillion different questions that need to be answered before you decide on the right university for your studies abroad.
+Your million-dollar opportunity to get those questions answered is during the university interview.

-The admissions interview provides you with an opportunity to get more information about their institute while answering any of your questions about the school and the application process.
+The university interview provides you with an opportunity to get more information about their institute while answering any of your questions about the school and the application process.

-As a part of your college application process, several colleges encourage you to appear for an admissions interview with an Admissions representative.
-Generally, the admission interviews are optional and evaluative; meant to gauge your interests, strengths, and weaknesses.
+As a part of your college application process, several colleges encourage you to appear for a university interview with an Admissions representative.
+Generally, the university interview is optional and evaluative; meant to gauge your interests, strengths, and weaknesses.
 However, in some rare cases, they are purely informational.
 We say that the opportunity to interview at the various universities you apply to is something to take advantage of!

 If this is your first time applying, here are some questions to ask at the end of an internal interview.
 This not only shows your enthusiasm and seriousness but also helps you come across as a confident person.

 Does the institute offer any accommodation?
 If yes, is it on or off-campus?
 What is the expense of this accommodation?
 What are the facilities and services provided?
 Are there any provisions for aid or assistance?
 Asking questions such as these reflect on your sense of responsibility towards your life post selection.

 How many international students are enrolled?
 What is the proportion of students from your own country?
 Which other countries do the students largely come from?
 Are there any specific communities, organizations or clubs which are established for students from your own country?
 While we suggest you ask this, this merely depends upon your genuine curiosity.
 Back up asking this question with a valid reason as to why you would like to know the same.

 Asking questions around the teaching method is rather important for students.
 If you haven’t already found out about the teaching style, you might want to ask the admissions representative about the same.
 It reflects majorly on your level of interest towards the academics management.